Do you consider yourself a responsible pet owner?

 Do you have the time, space and financial resources available to care for the animal?
 What will happen if you need to move home?
 Finding pet-friendly accommodation isn’t always that easy.

-Do you travel a lot?
-If you’re often away you’ll have to hire a pet sitter or send your animal friend to stay elsewhere.
+Do you travel a lot for work or leisure?
+Whenever you go away you’ll have to hire a pet sitter or send your animal friend to stay elsewhere.
 Either way, it’s unsettling for them.

 3. Spend Quality Time With Your Friend Everyday

 Deciding to get a pet means being a hundred percent invested with what that entails.
-Having a dog, for example, requires daily walks regardless of how you’re feeling.
+Having a dog, for example, requires daily walks regardless of the weather or how you’re feeling.

 Cats may be independent by nature, but they also enjoy feeling loved and wanted.
-It’s important to take the time and space to bond with them.
+It’s important to make the time and space to bond with them.
+(On their terms, obviously.)

 I’m not a fan of keeping fish, hamsters, birds or any animal that requires caging.
 If you decide to go that route, at least make extra effort to spend quality time with them.

 I had mice, fish, budgies and hamsters growing up.
-I hope one day someone invents a time machine so I can go back and talk to my younger self.
+I hope one day someone invents a time machine so I can go back and explain to my younger self that it’s not okay.

-4. Cohabiting With Humans Should Be Fun for Everyone
+4. Cohabiting Should Be Fun for Everyone (Humans and Animals Alike)

 We need to keep in mind that we’ve chosen to invite the animal into our lives.
 They don’t have any choice in the matter.
-As with humans, there must be boundaries, but we need to make sure they feel welcome and part of the family.
+There must be boundaries, but at the same time we need to make sure our non-human housemates feel welcome and part of the family.

 Sleeping and bathroom facilities should be comfortable and accessible.
 Fishbowl and cage inhabitants should enjoy a good view of their surroundings, etc.